haflang/heron/README.md

 building: e.g. `nix build .#heron-pynqz2-vio --impure --no-sandbox`.

-I've had some issues with Ubuntu 24.04's apparmor configuration causing `bwrap` errors when building these targets.
-A sledgehammer approach to avoid this is to temporarily disable it via `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` (obviously very dangerous, but it work).
+I've had some issues with Ubuntu 24.04's apparmor configuration causing `bwrap` errors (`bwrap: setting up uid map: Permission denied`) when building these targets.
+A sledgehammer approach to avoid this is to temporarily disable it via `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` (obviously very dangerous, but it works).

 `.#pynqz2-vio` target
 : An implementation for the [PYNQ-Z2